 Kurek has been well known around the world for over 3 decades as the premier expert in personal & professional development and self-discovery.
 His Fire Walking techniques have shown 1000’s how to overcome their fears and embrace the mantra that anything is possible.
 He has given 100’s of presentations and workshops and is the author of International Best Seller “How Would Love Respond”.

 Kurek has a passion for Aikido and a passion for Life on the Sunshine Coast.

-David Dangerfield is the founder and Managing Director of the Compass Institute.
+David Dangerfield is the founder and CEO of the Compass Institute.
 His background includes many years’ experience in the fields of business, the not for profit sector and disabilities.